iProtectYou aims to prevent violence and calls for help.

 iProtectYou can help to discourage an assailant or to escape.
 It is useful in any situation where you are threatened, want to quickly take a photo and want to save this photo immediately somewhere else, or need to alert as many people as possible.
 The photo and the coordinates of your location are instantly received by family members, friends, neighbours or your security service.
 They also must have the app installed.

 iProtectYou does it all with a single tap of the launch icon and warns an attacker with a loud voice message that his picture has been sent.
-On Android phones a photo can be taken by pressing the power button twice.
 The user of IProtectYou can literally have an unlimited number of saviours.
 Alerts are being send to iPhones and Android based phones.
 The instant notification feature requires an internet connection.
 If no internet connection is available, the app offers sending a pre-composed SMS with the current location coordinates.

 You need to enter your mobile phone number and the number of a person you are willing to help.
 This person must also have the app installed (or the free version) and insert your number in the helper section.
 All other settings are optional.